googleapis/google-cloud-ruby/google-cloud-license_manager/README.md

 License Manager is a tool to manage and track third-party licenses on Google Cloud.

-License Manager is a tool to manage and track third-party licenses on Google Cloud.

 Actual client classes for the various versions of this API are defined in _versioned_ client gems, with names of the form `google-cloud-license_manager-v*`.